-The sale of R44 car seats in the UK must cease on 1st September 2023 and this currently also applies to the EU.
+The sale of R44 car seats in the EU and NI must cease on 1st September 2023, although there is a proposal for a 12 month grace period for products already on the market.
 However, this does not infer that these are unsafe and you can continue to use an R44 seat for the foreseeable future.
 (For more information, please refer to the appendix on pages 32-33).
+The legislation for this end date wasn't adopted in Great Britain and therefore until we hear differently, sales of R44 child restraints can continue in Great Britain beyond the 2023 date.